Indy Eleven

-Indy Eleven is an American professional soccer team based in Indianapolis, Indiana.
+Indy Eleven is an American professional soccer team based in Indianapolis, Indiana, that plays in the USL Championship.
 Founded in 2013, the team made its debut in the North American Soccer League (NASL) in 2014, before moving to the United Soccer League (USL) in 2018.
 The club also began fielding a women's team in the USL W League beginning in 2022, with plans of eventually moving up to USL Super League.

 The franchise plays its home games at IU Michael A. Carroll Track & Soccer Stadium, with plans for a new stadium at Eleven Park currently in doubt.